The fight about my mother's Christmas visit started with nine words: "I need to talk to you about your mom."

 This was a pattern for us.
 The big conversations—the ones about money, family, intimacy, the future—would spiral before they started.
 We'd approach them flooded with anxiety, say something that came out wrong, trigger each other's defenses, and end up fighting about how we were fighting instead of the actual issue.

-Then we discovered something that changed everything: the best couple conversations happen when you've already had them—by yourself.
+Then we found the thing that broke the loop: the best couple conversations happen when you've already had them—by yourself.

 The Problem With "We Need to Talk"